Sleep Is the Primary Driver of Recovery

 • Anchor sleep and wake times to regulate circadian rhythm and cortisol timing

-• Manage post-hike sympathetic load — thermal regulation, electrolyte repletion, meal timing
+• Manage post-effort sympathetic load — thermal regulation, electrolyte repletion, meal timing

-• Track three-phase HRV trajectory to identify incomplete recovery before the next session
+• Track the Pre / Post / Day-2 HRV arc to identify incomplete recovery before the next session

 • Monitor REM recovery as the primary signal of nervous system clearance